dhanush-babu-M/Bark-Buy/README.md

 🚀 Key Implementation Details
 🔍 Price Filtering
 Each product has a custom attribute data-price:

+HTML

 <div class="product" data-price="25">Dog Food</div>

-In JavaScript, filtering is handled with:
+In JavaScript, filtering is handled by checking this attribute against the selected range and showing or hiding the product accordingly:

+JavaScript

 document.querySelectorAll('.product').forEach(product => {
     const price = parseInt(product.getAttribute('data-price'));